 Author Archives: dphillips

 Charlotte Canelli is the library director of the Morrill Memorial Library in Norwood, Massachusetts.
-Read Charlotte’s column in the November 5th 2015 issue of the Norwood Transcript and Bulletin.
+Read Charlotte’s column in the January 28, 2016 edition of the Norwood Transcript and Bulletin.

 “How does a bastard, orphan, son of a whore and a Scotsman, dropped in the middle of a forgotten spot in the Caribbean, by providence, impoverished, in squalor, grow up to be a hero and a scholar?”

 The name Hamilton is nearly a household word.
 One of my daughters lives one of the many Hamilton avenues, streets, and boulevards in our country.
 At least 28 of our 50 states boasts a city or town named Hamilton.
 Hamilton College is the third oldest college in New York.
 It was chartered in 1812 and is one of the oldest colleges in the United States. (more…)

 April Cushing is an Adult and Information Services Librarian at the Morrill Memorial Library.
 Read her column published in the January 21, 2016 issue of the Norwood Transcript & Bulletin.

 You can tell a lot about a person by her basement.
 I’ve spent more time than usual below street-level lately, between putting away Christmas accoutrements and re-homing clutter in preparation for a proper house-cleaning.
 My basement has been filling up faster than a debutante’s dance card.
 As I made my way through the maze it struck me how much of the stuff belongs to my kids.
 I’m not talking about remnants from childhood.
 I’m referring to the clothing, kitchenware, artwork, books, bikes, bedding, wedding miscellany and giant golf mat they left behind when they took off.
 And there’s the rub: I don’t mind having their belongings under my roof; I’d just rather have them.